Eric Lauer

-Eric Lance Lauer (born June 3, 1995) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres and Milwaukee Brewers, and in the KBO League for the Kia Tigers.
+Eric Lance Lauer (born June 3, 1995) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Milwaukee Brewers, and Toronto Blue Jays, and in the KBO League for the Kia Tigers.
 He played college baseball for the Kent State Golden Flashes of Kent State University.

 Lauer won the National Pitcher of the Year Award at Kent State and the Padres selected him in the first round of the 2016 MLB draft.
 He made his MLB debut with the Padres in 2018 and was traded to the Brewers before the 2020 season.
 Lauer played for Milwaukee through 2023 and pitched for the Tigers in 2024, winning the 2024 Korean Series.
 He returned to MLB in 2025 with the Blue Jays.

 Early life

 Lauer was born and raised in Elyria, Ohio.
-He attended Midview High School in Grafton, Ohio, where he played for the schools' baseball team as a pitcher and was a member of the National Honor Society.
+He attended Midview High School in Grafton, Ohio, where he played for the school's baseball team as a pitcher and was a member of the National Honor Society.
 Lauer took college courses at Lorain County Community College while still in high school.
 He grew up as a fan of the Cleveland Indians of Major League Baseball (MLB).